xyj-3/logitech-g-hub-supported-games/G-HUB-games-list.md

 # Logitech G HUB supported games list

 This is a list of games supported by Logitech G HUB software.
-It is accurate as of G HUB version **2022.7**, released on 2022/07/26.
+It is accurate as of G HUB version **2022.8.302942**, released on 2022/08/30.
 [This is an unofficial list and I am not affiliated with Logitech.]

-_If you are looking in particular for a list of games that have Lightsync game-driven lighting, a list of known games is [here](https://github.com/xyj-3/lightsync-games).
-The difference is that this list shows games that can have custom profiles in G HUB for Logitech devices (i.e. custom key assignments, mouse sensitivity, and Lightsync effects excluding game-driven ones),                 while the game-driven list contains games that automatically control the lighting on Lightsync devices to synchronize with in-game events._
+If you are looking in particular for a list of games that have Lightsync game-driven/integrated lighting, a list of known games is [here](https://github.com/xyj-3/lightsync-games).
+The difference is that this list shows games that can have _custom profiles_ in G HUB for Logitech devices (i.e. key assignments, mouse sensitivity, and Lightsync effects _excluding game-driven ones_),                 while the game-driven list contains games that automatically control the lighting on Lightsync devices to synchronize with in-game events.

-There are 408 games on this list.
+There are 444 games on this list.

 > 007 Legends
 > 3D Ultra Minigolf Adventures